 I have nothing but free time, so roll up to the airport with plenty of time to spare.
 Roughly half of the airports have a lounge that will wine and feed me preflight (though post peak COVID has permitted most to scale back provisions).
 My light backpack has never been rejected as a carryon by any actual or pseudo-airline (Stop press.
 I bought a budget ticket on United in the US that gave me ’no cabin baggage’ allowance.
 But see my current credit card selection to solve this).

 God forbid the repeated admonishments of “limited overhead space” come true, my bag just makes it under the seat ahead of me.
-I have a basic set: Bose headphones to quieten the cacophony of seemingly endless (and relentlessly expanding) overhead announcements, harangues and loyalty program pitches, gifted silky eye shades for desired darkness, a great analogue book, a digital goldmine of podcasts, a happy range of music (though see digital media page for caveat), and a silly number of episodes of ‘Fleabag’, ‘Afterlife’ and ‘Patrick Melrose’ to rewatch.
+I have a basic set of inflight accessories: Bose headphones to quieten the cacophony of seemingly endless (and relentlessly expanding) overhead announcements, harangues and loyalty program pitches, gifted silky eye shades for desired darkness, a great analogue book, a digital goldmine of podcasts, a happy range of music (though see digital media page for caveat), and a silly number of episodes of ‘Fleabag’, ‘Afterlife’ and ‘Patrick Melrose’ to rewatch.

 The web is jam packed with teaser articles about the ‘stress’ of flying, and all the things you should do (buy) to pack and carry to help out with potential health problems and jet lag and whatever else seems trendy.
 I get on an aeroplane fifty times a year and have needed none of that.